smcabrera/smcabrera.github.io/projects/index.md

 On my github I have several open source projects.
 Nothing major just various command line tools to simplify common tasks and experiment.

 ### dossh
 CLI written in elixir uses the digital ocean API to return a list of droplet names and ip addresses to make sshing into them easier.
-Gave me a good excuse to solve a real problem (the digital ocean UI is very friendly so I use the term "problem" loosely) and practice releasing an elixir package.
+Gave me a good excuse to solve a real problem (the digital ocean UI is very friendly so I use the term "problem" loosely) and practice releasing an elixir package.<br>
 [site](https://hex.pm/packages/dossh) | [source](https://github.com/smcabrera/dossh)
 <hr />